-We lost one of our directors Mr. Stephen Alashi who died on July 29, 2012 after a motor accident.
-Also the tenure of office of our Executive Director, Retail Banking, Mr. Nabeel Malik expired.
+We lost one of our directors, Mr Stephen Alashi, who died on July 29, 2012 after a motor accident.
+Also the tenure of office of our Executive Director, Retail Banking, Mr Nabeel Malik expired and was not renewed, having fulfilled his mandate.